jarrett-joe/my-meal-planner/replit.md

 - Display recipe images when available

 ## Recent Changes
+- **January 12, 2025**: Added meal selection functionality for grocery list generation - users can now choose which calendar meals to include
+- **January 12, 2025**: Enhanced calendar with checkboxes for individual meal selection and "Select All" option
+- **January 12, 2025**: Updated grocery list generation to work with selected meals instead of all calendar meals
+- **January 12, 2025**: Added visual indicators showing number of selected meals in grocery list button
 - **January 12, 2025**: Fixed calendar modal to show full month (31 days) instead of just week (7 days)
 - **January 12, 2025**: Enhanced grocery list system to compile recipes from calendar meals using XAI API
 - **January 12, 2025**: Added grocery list generation button to calendar section for easy access